nidorx/react-native-ui-blueprint/README.md

 Please use [GitHub issues] for feedback, questions or comments.

 If you have specific feature requests or would like to vote on what others are recommending, please go to the [GitHub issues] section as well.
-We would love to see what you are thinking.
+I would love to see what you are thinking.

 ## Contributing